Top Medical Schools in Canada

 • International seats: Limited and policy-based

-• Best fit for: Students who want Montreal-based training and strong research exposure
+• Best fit for: Students who want Montreal-based training, a strong research environment, and a highly respected medical faculty

 McMaster University Michael G. DeGroote School of Medicine